Beherith/Skeletor_S3O/README.md

 https://www.youtube.com/watch?v=gH5uATTTYB4

 7. Export to BOS, LUS (Lua Unit Script) or [LUS Tween format](https://github.com/FluidPlay/TAP/blob/main/scripts/include/springtweener.lua) by clicking the bottom buttons.
-The script will be created right next to where the current blender files is saved.
+The script will be created right next to where the current blender file is saved.

 8. Enjoy!